blazjerman/custom-8bit-cpu/README.md

 ### Code example:

-Below, we can see an example of code where it draws a cube on the screen, and the cube bounces off the sides.
+Below, we can see an example of code where it draws a cube on the screen, and the cube bounces off the sides:

 MOVB 0x11
 MOVA 0x15